-- 1. FST acts as a liaison between the soldier and his/her family, and various support organizations.
-Below is a list of some of the resources available: - a.
+1. FST acts as a liaison between the soldier and his/her family, and various support organizations.
+Below is a list of some of the resources available:

+a.
 Family and Friends.

 First and foremost is the family and friends of the deployed member.
 Experience and common sense have shown us that the best support group is your own family and close friends.
-These are the people who are there for you when you need help, a sympathetic ear or a break from the added responsibilities of single-handed parenthood; - b.
+These are the people who are there for you when you need help, a sympathetic ear or a break from the added responsibilities of single-handed parenthood;

+b.
 Spousal Committees.

-The Strathcona Ladies hold a monthly social evening participating in a variety of events such as BBQs, wine tasting, game nights, sending packages to our deployed members (Taste of Home) and more.
+The Strathcona Spouses hold social activities participating in a variety of events such as BBQs, wine tasting, game nights, sending packages to our deployed members (Taste of Home) and more.
 This is a fantastic opportunity to meet and talk to other spouses who have experience from their loved one's deployments.
-The CO's secretary, Mrs. Kathy Batty, is the organizer of these events.
-If you would like more information on the Strathcona Ladies, or if you would like to be kept appraised of upcoming events, please send an email to Kathy Batty (km.batty@gmail.com) and she will add you to the email distribution list.
-Alternatively you can join our closed Facebook Group, just search for 'Strathcona Ladies'; - c.
+If you would like more information on the Strathcona Spouses events, please contact ldshspouses@strathconas.ca.
+Alternatively, you can join our closed Facebook Group, just search for 'Strathcona Spouses'.

+c.
 Military Family Resource Center (MFRC).

 MFRCs are non-profit organizations, which exists to create and promote conditions that enhance and support the values, strengths and personal resources of the military family.
 They provide information, services, programs and activities specific to the military community.
 During deployments, local MFRCs will assist unit support organizations as required.
 Details on the services and programs offered by the CFB Edmonton MFRC are contained in Chapter 5.
-Other MFRCs across Canada offer similar services and programs; - d.
+Other MFRCs across Canada offer similar services and programs;

+d.
 Family Information Line (FIL).

 The Family Information Line counselors are experienced, caring professionals familiar with Canadian Armed Forces policies and operating procedures.
-Further details on the services and programs offered are contained in Chapter 6; - e.
+Further details on the services and programs offered are contained in Chapter 6;

+e.
 Service Income Security Insurance Plan (SISIP).

 An integral part of the Department of National Defense, through the Canadian Forces Personnel and Family Support Services, SISIP has been the CF delivery arm for term life and long term disability insurance and vocational rehabilitation.
 SISIP also provides other products and services such as financial planning, financial counseling (which includes access to loans and grants from the Canadian Forces Personnel Assistance Fund) and Financial Education.
-Further details on the services and programs offered are contained in Chapter 7; - f.
+Further details on the services and programs offered are contained in Chapter 7;

+f.
 Personnel Support Programs (PSP).

 PSP provides physical and mental strengthening programs for military members and their families.
-Further details on the services and programs offered are contained in Chapter 8; and - g.
+Further details on the services and programs offered are contained in Chapter 8; and g.
 The Canadian Armed Forces Chaplain Branch.

 The primary function of the Chaplain is "To provide spiritual, religious, moral, and ethical support to the Canadian Armed Forces and their families at all times and under all circumstances, irrespective of religious belief and practice".
 Further details on the services and programs offered are contained in Chapter 9.